bsandeepreddy27/Object-Identifier/README.md

 This application transforms your phone or laptop into a powerful visual search tool.
 Point your camera at an object, and the app will tell you what it is.
 Snap a picture to get a rich, detailed description, and then dive deeper by asking questions like "What is this made of?" or "Where does this come from?".

-It's built from the ground up as a modern, installable web app, meaning you get a native-app-like experience directly from your browser, complete with offline access and a home screen icon.

 ## ✨ Key Features